Email for purchases / inquiries:

 詹明芬畢業於臺灣輔仁大學,自幼即熱愛藝術、花卉、園藝,大學時期師從名畫家李可梅先生,學習傳統國畫技巧,擅長寫意花鳥蟲獸及山水,並在李教授設於新生南路之復興畫苑當助理教師。移民來美後,先後在德州及灣區老人中心授課,最近幾年又向嶺南大師簡國藩先生學習嶺南派技法,獲益匪淺。基於對中國國畫其高雅古典風格之喜愛,因此數十年來努力不懈,從不間斷!更希望能將此古老、深奧的中華文化一代代在海外延續下去!

-Ming-Fen Jan (詹明芬) graduated from Fu Jen Catholic University in Taiwan.
-Ever since Ming was young, she has gravitated towards art and gardening.
-During college, Ming studied the art of Chinese painting under the master painter Ko Mei Lee (李可梅).
-In 1987, she immigrated to the United States and started teaching in 1997.
-In the past twenty years, Ming has had many wonderful students of all ages (from ages 4 all the way to 93) that are enthusiastic about Chinese painting.
-Her students’ positive outlook and passion inspire her to constantly learn and improve herself.
-Ming's hope is that she can influence the younger generation of artists to continue preserving the history and culture behind Chinese painting.
+Ming-Fen Jan (詹明芬) was born and raised in Longtan (龍潭區), Taiwan, graduating from Fu Jen Catholic University in New Taipei City.
+From a young age, Jan gravitated towards botany and gardening—these interests continue to inform a lifelong love for art influenced by a nature-centered practice.
+During college, Jan studied the art of Chinese painting under the master painter Ko Mei Lee (李可梅).
+In 1987, she immigrated to the United States and started teaching painting in 1997.
+In the past thirty years, Jan has taught students of all ages (from ages 4 to 93) whose passions for Chinese painting continue to inspire her to constantly improve upon her personal practice.
+Jan's hope is that she can inspire the next generation of artists to continue preserving the history and culture behind Chinese painting.

 Artist Statement